 The founder of Kanva dynasty, also called Kanvayanas, is Vasudeva Kanva, who was a Brahmin by caste.
-He established Kanva dynasty by killing Devabhuti of
+He established the dynasty by

 During the reign of later rulers, Shunga dynasty was troubled by personal and civil disturbances.
 Yavanas became strong again.
 In South, Satavahanas